matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **Non-Relational Database**

-- In contrast with a relational database (DQL databases), a type of database that is free of imposed, tabular-like structure.
+- In contrast with a relational database (DQL databases), a type of database that is free of imposed (narzucony), tabular-like structure.
 - Non-relational databases often referred to as NoSQL databases.